AdamDybcio/MovieApp/README.md

 - combining it all into one
 and many other less important things ...

 ### I would like to point out that I will be sitting on this application a little longer, adding new functionalities and improving this application!
-Today (30/06/2022) I will release version 1.0.1 or only fixes!